CONTACT US NOW | (925) 932-0201

 And unfortunately, the day your partner walks through the door for their first counseling session, those habits do not necessarily evaporate on site.

 This is why addiction recovery is so often referred to as a journey.
-There will be setbacks, there will be trial and error, there may be relapses or false starts; and nobody will see these things more clearly than the addict’s partner.
+There will be setbacks, there will be trial and error, there may be relapses or false starts, and nobody will see these things more clearly than partners of sex addicts.

 Yes, relationships are nuanced, layered, and complex.
 It takes a lot of time to unravel a relationship, and take a close look at what went wrong, and where.
 Nobody is 100% wrong all the time.
 Both partners have work they need to do in relationship counseling; some of it very hard work.

 The problem arises when he is doing his work with a professional, and she is trying to do her work on her own.
 Ideally, both partners should have their own therapists, who are in turn working with one another behind the scenes to keep communications open.
 If one person is receiving professional help while the other isn't, that situation can quickly degrade into complaints of "she's not getting over it fast enough.”